tristynferreiro/SHARC-buoy-data-transmission/Software/README.md

 *The project specifically uses SPI, however the IMU is I2C compatible.*
 <br/><br/>
 **Important:** When increasing the input data, the input data, compression and encryption array sizes also need to be increased.
 Otherwise thr program will crash/not run correctly.

-## combined/
-This contains all previous developed versions of the the combined algorithm code needed for testing.
-These versions were created throughout the development of the final solution and serve a different function.

-The diffrent versions are:
-- SHARC_buoy_transmission_data
-- combined_chars.c
-- combined_dynamic_key.c
-- combined_integers.c

-## compression/
-This folder contains all previously developed versions of the the compression algorithm needed for testing.
-These versions were created throughout the development of the final solution and serve different functions.<br /><br />

-A version lzss compression was used in the solution of this project.

-## encryption/
-This folder contains all previous developed versions of the the encryption algorithm needed for testing.
-These versions were created throughout the development of the final solution and serve different functions. <br />
-RSA encryption was used in the solution of this project.

-## sensor/
-This contains the stm32CubeIDE project used to interface with the SparkFun 9Dof Breakout board's ICM20948.
-The project is based on [this gitHub repo](https://github.com/mokhwasomssi/stm32_hal_icm20948) but some functions and interfaces were changed for use in this project.
-That repo project is also setup for use on an stm32f4 so adaptations needed to be made for use in this project.
-Only the [icm20948.h](https://github.com/mokhwasomssi/stm32_hal_icm20948/blob/master/icm20948.h) file and some methods from [icm20948.c](https://github.com/mokhwasomssi/stm32_hal_icm20948/blob/master/icm20948.h) were copied across and changed for use in the new project.

-## Scripts/
-Contains all scripts used for gathering the data trasmitted from the stm32f0.
--serialReceive.py
--clean.py
--clean_multiTransmits.py

 # Common Bug fixes
 ### I changed the stm32 projects' input data and the program no longer runs